Residential Solar Operations & Maintenance

 Daily or weekly servicing is normal for industrial-scale PV farms.
 This frequency doesn’t mean every single component is serviced every single day (unless bird droppings are a major problem).
 But, the facility as a whole undergoes daily or weekly upkeep to help optimize solar power production across the entire PV farm.

-Customers who choose a reactive solar panel maintenance strategy only need to intervene when they detect a problem due to:
+Customers who choose a reactive solar operations and maintenance strategy only need to intervene when they detect a problem due to:

 Solar monitoring that alerts them to deviations in PV system output.
 These monitoring solutions exist at the residential solar consumer level all the way up to the utility-scale.